 Some posts contain compensated links.
 Please read this disclaimer for more info.

 I panicked a little at the thought of writing this post.
-The one thing I didn’t want to think about was how much I’d spent on sailing Croatia; especially since my credit card bill hasn’t come in yet.
-Then I realised that actually sailing Croatia is, for most people, a once in a lifetime experience.
+The one thing I didn’t want to think about was how much I’d spent on sailing Croatia, especially since my credit card bill hasn’t come in yet.
+Then I realized that actually sailing Croatia is, for most people, a once-in-a-lifetime experience.
 Something I, or anyone who goes, will never forget.

 Note: HRK is the Croatian currency called Kuna.

-Included in the price of my peak season trip was all accommodation, as you slept in the cabins of the boat, all breakfasts and all lunches.
-On board the boat you have the crew, including a chef and a bar tender.
-You are expected to tip these guys at the end of the week (and so you should, they work damn hard to keep you safe, fed and drunk), we were recommended to tip 100-200kn between them (I tipped a bit more, after one crew member went above and beyond the call of duty whilst I was suffering seasickness; much appreciated, Marijo).
+Included in the price of my peak season trip was all accommodation, as you slept in the cabins of the boat, all breakfasts, and all lunches.
+Onboard the boat, you have the crew, including a chef and a bartender.
+You are expected to tip these guys at the end of the week (and so you should, they work damn hard to keep you safe, fed, and drunk), we were recommended to tip 100-200kn between them (I tipped a bit more after one crew member went above and beyond the call of duty while I was suffering seasickness; much appreciated, Marijo).

 The bar can be pretty dangerous to your wallet, as you pay your tabs at the end of the week.
 Included in your bar tab are port taxes and the optional meals taken on the boat.
-On my trip that was the Captain’s Dinner on Pirate Party night, and the barbecue at Mljet.
-My bar tab ended up coming in at around 1000kn- which actually for a week didn’t seem that bad.
+On my trip, that was the Captain’s Dinner on Pirate Party night and the barbecue at Mljet.
+My bar tab ended up coming in at around 1000kn, which actually didn’t seem that bad for a week.

 Boat costs for one week: 1,250 HRK / $210 USD

-Each day had a similar pattern, the boat left the port early (usually around 6am) to start heading to its destination for the day, a couple of hours later we’d *attempt* to surface for breakfast & spend the morning sunbathing on the top deck.
-Then there would be a swim stop somewhere seriously beautiful, followed by lunch & more sunbathing.
+Each day had a similar pattern; the boat left the port early (usually around 6 am) to start heading to its destination for the day.
+A couple of hours later, we’d *attempt* to surface for breakfast & spend the morning sunbathing on the top deck.
+Then there would be a swim stop somewhere stunning with a little snorkeling, followed by lunch & more sunbathing.
 It sounds like the perfect wind down, relaxing holiday right?

 In Hvar, our first night, we partied hard.
-Starting at Kiva, which is still probably one of my favourite places we went to.
-Our guide had told us about something awesome as we headed into dock at Hvar’s harbour; on one of the islets just a short ferry ride away was a nightclub.
+Starting at Kiva, which is still probably one of my favorite places we went to.
+Our guide had told us about something extraordinary as we headed into the dock at Hvar’s harbor; on one of the islets, just a short ferry ride away, was a nightclub.
 Now I don’t know about you, but I have never been to a nightclub that I have had to get a ferry to.
-I had to go… in spite of its 150kn price tag.
+I had to go… despite its 150kn price tag.

-In Dubrovnik we partied until sunrise in the fortress club Revelin (with free entrance thanks to the tour company we travelled with), and in Makarska we partied in a club that used to be a WWII weapon depot, now Club Deep also known as the Rave Cave.
-I’d say for each night out I averaged around 500kn for drinks.
+In Dubrovnik, we partied until sunrise in the fortress club Revelin (with free entrance thanks to the tour company we traveled with), and in Makarska, we reveled in a club that used to be a WWII weapon depot, now Club Deep, also known as the Rave Cave.
+I’d say for each night out; I averaged around 500kn for drinks.
 Party hard or stay home, and all that jazz,

 * These extra’s weren’t offered by our tour company they were simply things we chose to do that I absolutely recommend!

-Our last night was spectacular, in Split partying at Inbox right by the harbour.
-One of my favourite places to party, yeah it can be expensive, but the bar tenders at the cocktail bar are probably some of Split’s hottest attractions.
-And who doesn’t want to drink litres of cocktails with oversized straws?
-The atmosphere is chilled and everyone dances the night away.
+Our last night was spectacular, in Split partying at Inbox right by the harbor.
+One of my favorite places to drink; yeah, it can be expensive, but the bartenders at the cocktail bar are probably some of Split’s hottest attractions.
+And who doesn’t want to drink liters of cocktails with oversized straws?
+The atmosphere is chilled, and everyone dances the night away.